marisarpo/horizons-week02/day2/4_responsive/README.md

 pasting them into your own code.

-Open up the [skeleton HTML] file and find the comment that refers to "PHASE 2".
+Open up the [skeleton HTML] file and find the comment that refers to "PART 2".
 Copy and paste the [Bootstrap CDN] code here (note that you can leave out the second part, "Optional theme", if you like as we won't be using it).
 We also need to add jQuery as Bootstrap depends upon it.
 Find the "jQuery" code in [Bootstrap template] and